asreview/asreview/docs/source/API/overview_cli.rst

 .. figure:: ../../figures/asreview_api.png
    :alt: ASReview API

-- The REST API is used a Flask REST API to provide a method to let the React front-end communicate with the backend and algorithms.
+- The REST API uses a Flask REST API to provide a method to let the React front-end communicate with the backend and algorithms.
 The REST API is not documented at the moment and should be considered 'internal use only'.
 - The :doc:`cli` is an interface to open ASReview LAB, to run